A Culture of Inclusion and Diversity

 His passing was a sad day, but it also brought back great memories of that chance meeting decades ago and of the many interviews I watched of him since.
 He was well known as a class guy and super community advocate, especially in Atlanta.
-I always listened to what he had to say because I believe he was a great player, but an even greater person. — Tom Bottichio, CEO
+I always listened to what he had to say because I believe he was a great player, but an even greater person. — Tom Bottichio, Chairman of the Board

 As George Bernard Shaw famously said, “Progress is impossible without change; and those who cannot change their minds cannot change anything.”
 The events from last year proved many people are willing to work to change the status quo so we all advance.
 Although we have a long road still ahead of us, I am heartened to see, for the first time in my life, people from all backgrounds raising their collective voice to walk this road together.